Failover Clustering Overview

 For information about Failover Clustering functionality that is new or changed in Windows Server 2012 R2, see What's New in Failover Clustering in Windows Server.

-For information about Failover Clustering functionality that is new or changed in Windows Server 2012, see What's New in Failover Clustering in Windows Server 2012 [What's New].
+For information about Failover Clustering functionality that is new or changed in Windows Server 2012, see What's New in Failover Clustering in Windows Server.

 A failover cluster solution must meet the following hardware requirements:

 Hardware components in the failover cluster solution must meet the qualifications for the Certified for Windows Server 2012 logo.

 Storage must be attached to the nodes in the cluster, if the solution is using shared storage.

 Device controllers or appropriate adapters for the storage can be Serial Attached SCSI (SAS), Fibre Channel, Fibre Channel over Ethernet (FcoE), or iSCSI.